scrungus/ZeroTetris/README.md

 ## 5. Contributing

-Please feel free to provide any suggestions [here](https://github.com/OliverOverend/gym-simplifiedtetristemp/discussions/new) or file any issues [here](https://github.com/OliverOverend/gym-simplifiedtetristemp/issues/new).
+Please feel free to open a dicussion or file an issue.

 ## 6. Credits